DottierGalaxy50/blender-dottier-anim-retarget/README.md

 **Select the Source and Target armatures.
 Source is the armature we want to copy the animations from while Target is the armature we want to transfer them to.**

 The Source armature should have the animation we want to transfer active.
 Any existing keyframes on the Target armature will be replaced once we update them with our configuration, only Euler rotations are excluded because the add-on keyframes the rotation in quaternion. **I recommend removing any keyframes from the Target armature to avoid possible issues.
-We can change both the Source and Target armatures even after changing the bones properties as the properties aren't directly associated with the armatures but with the bone names.** The configuration is saved in the blend file.
+We can change both the Source and Target armatures even after changing the bones properties as the properties aren't directly associated with the armatures but with the names of the bones, which means you have to be careful while working with multiple armatures as the configuration can get mixed.** The configuration is saved in the blend file.

 ![Capturealt](https://github.com/user-attachments/assets/4a18836e-b12a-4dfd-a159-4ad6dbd9a78a)